-4.4 The Council has specific requirements for the delivery of housing, jobs and retail development in the period up to 2031.
+4.4 The Council has specific requirements for the delivery of housing, jobs and retail development in the period up to 2036.
 Sites are allocated in this plan to enable the targets to be met.
 The allocations need to be backed by policy to ensure that they cannot easily be developed for alternative uses and thereby harm the Council's ability to achieve its growth targets.
-To demonstrate that the allocated use is not viable or deliverable in accordance with clause b., applicants will be required to produce evidence that the site has been marketed actively for a continuous period of at least twelve months from the date of the first advertisement for the allocated use.
+To demonstrate that the allocated use is not viable or deliverable in accordance with clause b., applicants will be required to produce evidence that the site has been marketed actively for a continuous period of at least twelve months from the date of the first advertisement for the allocated use, in a manner consistent with the Council's marketing requirements set out in Appendix 7 of the Core Strategy Review.